rdarst/torq_images/README.md

-This is a repo with images.
+This is a repo with images..